-NOTE: Check the Detroit or Cummins Diesel Engine Operator's Manual for further lubrication and maintenance instructions for the engine and its accessories.
+NOTE: Check the Cummins Diesel Engine Operator's Manual for further lubrication and maintenance instructions for the engine and its accessories.

-Check the coolant level at the sight gauge on the engine compartment side rail.
-If the level is low, add coolant to the surge tank filler hole directly above the sight gauge.
+Check the coolant level at the sight gauge on the right hand frame rail at the surge tank.

-NOTE: The cooling system of your Ranger Log Skidder is factory-filled with permanent anti-freeze.
-Clark recommends the use of this coolant for improved cooling, low temperature protection and to reduce corrosion.
+NOTE: The cooling system of your CLARK Skidder is factory-filled with permanent anti-freeze.
+CLARK recommends the use of this coolant for improved cooling, low temperature protection and to reduce corrosion.

 Check the engine lube level on the crankcase dipstick on the side of the engine and add oil as required.
+Every 50 Hours of Operation: